 Embrace the Internet of Gyms to differentiate your club

-The Internet of Gyms (IoG) involves using innovative equipment and mobile technology to give your members an immersive fitness experience.
+The Internet of Gyms (IoG) involves using innovative fitness equipment and mobile technology to give your members an immersive fitness experience.

 For instance, you might offer customised workout routines through a smartphone app.
 Or have on-the-spot videos explaining how to use equipment.
 These extras help newcomers feel more confident when they’re in their trial sessions and introductory periods, so they’re more likely to develop habits.
 And they inspire existing members to try new routines and exercises, preventing boredom and frustration.